Zambujeira do Mar Travel Guide : What was Once Horizontal is Now Vertical

-When to visit: Mid-September to Mid-June – August to party
+When to visit: Mid-September to Mid-June (August only to party)

 Must do Multi-day Hike: Fisherman’s Trail